spe-uob/2020-Healthcare-Data-Simulators/README.md

 ## Installation
+###### NB:- The jar files in step 2 & 3 will be extracted from `main/resources/lib` folder to a `lib` folder for execution.
+The `checksum.txt` file contains the correct sha512 hex values for each file.
+It will be used to check for corrupt data during extraction but optional.
 1. `git clone https://github.com/spe-uob/Healthcare-Data-Simulators.git`
-2. Add [this jar file](https://uob-my.sharepoint.com/:u:/g/personal/ot19588_bristol_ac_uk/EUhcf-s5CxlImXKEL_qvIeMBdWifARyrv-qVU8s65zZ3iA?e=vobhgr) to the root file.
+2. Add [this jar file](https://uob-my.sharepoint.com/:u:/g/personal/ot19588_bristol_ac_uk/EUhcf-s5CxlImXKEL_qvIeMBdWifARyrv-qVU8s65zZ3iA?e=vobhgr) to `src/main/resources/lib` folder.
 It is synthea with UK population.
-3. Add [this jar file](https://drive.google.com/file/d/1hjNVsVvLq2367R2de8Y2Fw4iPEm4D1qs/view?usp=sharing) to the root file.
+3. Add [this jar file](https://drive.google.com/file/d/1hjNVsVvLq2367R2de8Y2Fw4iPEm4D1qs/view?usp=sharing) to `src/main/resources/lib` folder.
 It is a convertor from HL7 v2.x to FHIR.
-4. If you do not wish to compile the source code, find the jar and exe files in `build_files/` directory.
-Before running, add the 2 jar files from step 2 and 3 above to `build_files/` directory.
+4. If you do not wish to compile the source code, find the jar file in github packages.
-5. For Linux, run `java -jar build_files/linux/Healthcare-Data-Simulators-1.0-SNAPSHOT.jar`.
-For Windows, you can run `datasim.exe` in `build_files/win/onlyGUI/` which does not have cmd output or `run.bat` in `build_files/win/withCmdOut/` which will keep the command line window open throughout execution.
+5. Run `java -jar Healthcare-Data-Simulators-vx.x-beta.jar`.

 ## Contributors
 Vlad Andrei Bucur